Madison, WI (608) 230 5616

-Legs - Use a stiff bristle brush to remove all dirt from the lower legs.
+Legs - Use a stiffer natural brush to remove all dirt from the lower legs.
 Feel for any lumps, heat or unusual swelling while you are handling the legs.
-Tool: A stiff brush.
+Tool: A medium stiff leg and dandy brush

 Now step back and take a good look at your horse.
 Pretty good looking?